Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: The most significant financial benefit is Alaska's lack of a statewide sales tax.
-This provides a direct, immediate cost reduction on all data center hardware, software, and equipment purchases, lowering the total cost of ownership.
+Tax Advantage For Data Centers: The most significant financial benefit is the total lack of a state sales tax.
+This creates a favorable environment for capital-intensive projects by removing the tax burden on expensive server and networking hardware deployments.

 Natural Disaster Risk